The Top 10+1 HR Trends to Follow in 2019

 - 91% said that their organizations considered the HR departments crucial to keeping things profitable and successful.

 As the physical and digital worlds merge into one hybrid version, one key HR trend is the embracing of all kinds of tech advances: bots, AI (Artificial Intelligence), blockchain, and immersive experiences through Augmented Reality (AR).

 Gartner has reported on this tech invasion into businesses, predicting that every app, tool, or service will involve some form of artificial intelligence.

-Given that platforms like KiSSFLOW offer API integration with a host of 3rd party software solutions, you can see how easily this can be done.
-The trend of tech in HR has been around for a while—even for us at KiSSFLOW, our leave requests app is one of the top client requests.
+Given that platforms like Kissflow HR Cloud offer API integration with a host of 3rd party software solutions, you can see how easily this can be done.
+The trend of tech in HR has been around for a while—even for us at Kissflow HR Cloud.
+Our leave requests app is one of the top client requests.

-Not every employee is built using the same building blocks, and the HR industry has observed this.
-Even in 2017, people analytics was quite the hot topic in the HR space and this HR trend continues to gather pace.
+Not every employee is built using the same building blocks, and the HR industry knows it better than anyone.
+Even in 2018, people analytics was quite the hot topic in the HR space and this HR trend continues to gather pace.

 Studying employees around the world, HR thought leaders are re-shaping the modern workplace into one that focuses on the employee experience.
-And flexible work timings are a core part of this shift—India’s $51-bn Reliance Industries Limited (RIL) has embraced this idea.
+And flexible work timings are a core part of this shift—even India’s $51 billion Reliance Industries Limited (RIL) has embraced this idea.